MayaLearning/AdvancedK8ForBeginners/README.md

 ## 1. Getting Connected
 **✅ Step 1a: The first step in the section.**

-In your browser window, navigate to the url <YOURADDRESS>:3000 where your address is the one provided by Prasson.
+In your browser window, navigate to the url <YOURADDRESS>:3000 where your address is the one provided by Alex.

 When you arrive at the webpage you should be greeted by something similar to this.
 <img src="https://user-images.githubusercontent.com/1936716/107884421-a23fe180-6eba-11eb-96d2-4c703ccb1dcf.png" width=“700” />